University Human Resources

 To be eligible to participate in the Plan, an employee must be:

-- An Academic (including Medical Residents) or Staff employee appointed at 50% or more full-time equivalent (FTE); or
+- An Academic (including Medical Residents) or Staff employee hired at 50% or more full-time equivalent (FTE); or

-- An hourly employee who is expected to work at least 1000 hours of service or more in a 12-month period and is appointed as "PERF Hourly."
+- A Temporary employee who is expected to work at least 1000 hours of service or more in a 12-month period and is appointed as "Temporary with Retirement."

 The following individuals are prohibited from participating in the Plan: